-There are tax advantages to running a let property business through a limited company, as the company pays tax at 20% on income and capital gains.
-Also, companies will not suffer a restriction on the deduction of interest from 2017 (see 2017 onwards).
+There are tax advantages to running a property letting business through a limited company, as the company pays tax at 19% on its income and capital gains.
+Also, unlike individuals, companies do not suffer a restriction on the deduction of interest and finance charges (see Interest restriction).

-In comparison, individuals pay income tax at rates up to 45% and Capital Gains Tax (CGT) on gains from residential property at 18% or 28%.
-However, the company's taxable capital gains are calculated differently to those of an individual, so the tax rates are not directly comparable.
-Also, there may be further tax and National Insurance charges when you extract funds from your company.
+In comparison, individuals pay income tax at rates of up to 45% and Capital Gains Tax (CGT) on gains from residential property at 18% or 28%.
+However, there may be further significant tax and National Insurance charges when you extract funds from your company.

 If you already own a company which holds surplus funds, investing in buy-to-let property can make commercial sense, provided the company can secure a mortgage for the balance of the purchase price.
-However, where the trade may become overshadowed by the value of the properties it holds, it may lose its status as a 'trading' company, which means it is no longer eligible for a number of tax reliefs, including entrepreneurs' relief.
+However, where the trade may become overshadowed by the value of the properties it holds, it may no longer be classified as a 'trading' company, which means it is no longer eligible for a number of tax reliefs, including entrepreneurs' relief.

-Tax allowable expenditure
+Tax-allowable expenditure